open-contracting/standard/docs/guidance/map/milestones.md

 The example below includes three OCDS releases:

-* An implementation release with contract information along its implementation milestones.
+* An implementation release with contract information including scheduled implementation milestones.
 * An implementation update release with the actual date the milestone was reached.
 * An implementation update release with payment information

 In the implementation release:

 * Milestones have been set for the delivery and payment of goods and services related to the project.
-Contract information is released along its implementation milestones.
+Contract information is released along with the implementation milestones.

 In the first implementation update release:

-* The milestone ("Finish the exterior and interior walls") has been reached, then the `status` field is set to 'met' and the relevant dates added to the `dateMet` and `dateModified` fields.
+* The milestone ("Finish the exterior and interior walls") has been met, so the `status` field is set to 'met' and the relevant dates are added to the `dateMet` and `dateModified` fields.

 In the second implementation update release:

-* The construction company has received payment for the work done so far, and the milestone for the wall restoration with type 'financing' is updated.
+* The construction company has received payment for the work done so far, so the milestone for the wall restoration with type 'financing' is updated.
 A new `transaction` is disclosed, with the amount paid to the company.

 ```eval_rst